 Regardless of violations in working conditions and hours, however, the vast majority of respondents positively values relationship with employers (households) and their support in solving personal issues.
 This is not surprising, since 75% of the respondents claim that they feel like family members of their employers.
 This also can explain the fact that 37% of the respondents are fine with doing extra work without payments and 40% can perform other duties not determined by the agreement, even though most of them claim that they perfectly aware their labour rights.
 Hence, it might highlight how personal relationship and social ties can affect their decision about staying at a particular workplace.

 Even though there are some domestic workers who either faced some kind of awkward situation (28%) or had a conflict (17%) with their employers, the vast majority of them still prefer either to solve the problem internally or leave the workplace.
 It should be emphasized that there is a lack of willingness to apply legal institutions because of the fear of losing a job, high costs associated with those institutions, low trust levels, and lack of awareness.
 Only 17% of respondents claim that in case of future conflicts with their employers they would refer to some government institution (courts, legal aid, public defender or labour inspection) while the remaining 83% list different reasons for not applying to formal institutions.
 The figure 3 below presents results.
+One possible explanation, which can be seen in a background of the answers provided can be linked to fact that the majority of domestic workers get their jobs through referrals, thus, taking legal action against an employer may risk their opportunities for employment within anyone in that employer’s network, or with other employment companies.

 Figure 3.
 In case of a dispute, would you apply to the court / Public Defender or the Labour Inspectorate and why?